dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1024](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1024): Use properties where appropriate

-A public or protected method has a name that starts with ""Get"", takes no parameters, and returns a value that is not an array.
+A public or protected method has a name that starts with 'Get', takes no parameters, and returns a value that is not an array.
 The method might be a good candidate to become a property.

 |Item|Value|
 |-|-|